Counting Solutions to Conjunctive Queries: Structural and Hybrid Tractability: On the relationship between Quantified Starsize and - hypertree width

 \section{On the relationship between Quantified Starsize and {\sf \#}-{hypertree width}}

-In this section, we contrast {\sf \#}-hypertree decompositions with the approach to counting answers of conjunctive queries with existential variables that was independently proposed by Durand and Mengel in~\cite{DM13}.
+In this section, we contrast {\sf \#}-hypertree decompositions with the approach to counting answers of conjunctive queries with existential variables that was independently proposed by Durand and Mengel in~\cite{DurandM15}.
 It is founded on the concept of \emph{quantified star size}, which can be recast, in our notation and terminology, as the cardinality of the maximum independent set over the frontiers $\Fr(Y,\free(Q),\HG_Q)$, for any quantified variable $Y$, i.e., any $Y\in \vars(Q)\setminus\free(Q)$.

-\begin{proposition}[cf.\cite{DM13}] Let $k$ and $\ell$ be fixed natural numbers.
-Given any query $Q$ having quantified star size at most $\ell$, together with a generalized hypertree decomposition of $Q$ of width at most $k$, $\countProblem(Q,\DB)$ can be solved in polynomial time, for every database $\DB$. \end{proposition}
+\begin{prop}[cf.\cite{DurandM15}] Let $k$ and $\ell$ be fixed natural numbers.
+Given any query $Q$ having quantified star size at most $\ell$, together with a generalized hypertree decomposition of $Q$ of width at most $k$, $\countProblem(Q,\DB)$ can be solved in polynomial time, for every database $\DB$. \end{prop}

-Contrast Theorem~\ref{thm:general} and Definition~\ref{def:main} with \cref{thm:fptGHTW}.
-It can be immediately recognised that cores are not considered in the notion defined by~\cite{DM13}, so that it is easy to see that there are classes of tractable instances that are not recognised according to this notion, but that are tractable according to the notion of {\sf \#}-hypertree width.
+Contrast Theorem~\ref{thm:general} and Definition~\ref{def:main} with Theorem~\ref{thm:fptGHTW}.
+It can be immediately recognised that cores are not considered in the notion defined by~\cite{DurandM15}, so that it is easy to see that there are classes of tractable instances that are not recognised according to this notion, but that are tractable according to the notion of {\sf \#}-hypertree width.